- Experience Antarctica on a small ship

 What happens on an Antarctic cruise?

-On many Antarctic cruises you will experience exhilarating Zodiac rides and land excursions, but only a few operators, such as Aurora Expeditions, offer adrenaline-filled activities such as kayaking amongst icebergs in pristine waters, sleeping onshore; climbing mountains in Antarctica or diving to the icy depths.
+You will experience exhilarating Zodiac rides and land excursions, and mor adventurous expeditioners can try their hand at adrenaline-filled activities such as kayaking amongst icebergs in pristine waters, sleeping onshore; climbing mountains in Antarctica or diving to the icy depths.

 Guided shore excursions